jostylr/event-when/src/event-when.md

     The Handler which can be further manipulated, such as by once.
 It can be used to remove the handler though the action string is preferred.

+    The Handler has a variety of properties that can be used to understand the action to be taken:

+    * `event`.
+This is the event that it is listening for.
+    * `fullAction`.
+This is the full action string.
+    * `action`.
+This is the action that may be used to look up the function to use.
+    * `emitter`.
+The emitter is stored here for use in the execute call.
+    * `context`.
+The context object, if there is one.
+    * `contextStr`.
+The context string, if there is one.

     __example__